ProtektProtocol/protekt-protocol-contracts/docs/protektContracts.md

 # Protekt Contracts
 Protekt contracts are configurable insurance contracts that create a P2P market for cover and liability on top of ANY smart contract, whether it's a lending pool, market making pool, staking pool, etc. Similar to how Uniswap allows anyone to create a spot market for any token, Protekt contracts allows anyone to create an insurance market for any smart contract.

-## Contract structure
 Each Protekt contract is a two-sided market for insurees to cover their position in a DeFi protocol, and insurers to take on that liability in tokenized form.
-Each contract conforms to the same generalizable interface so that entering/exiting the market, receiving rewards, and submitting claims is consistent and can be snapped together with other money lego blocks.
+Each contract conforms to the same generalizable interface so that entering/exiting the market, receiving rewards, and submitting claims is consistent and can be snapped together with other money legos.

-However, the parameters of the underlying market can be specifying when the market is created, including:
-* Fees - Amount and how fees are paid
+## Creating a Protekt Contract
+The parameters for creating a Protekt contract are:
-* Coverage - Amount of coverage
+* `underlyingToken` - Address of the insured token (i.e. cDAI on Compound)
+* `feeModel` - Contract address that specifies the fee model for the contract
+* `depositToken` - The token that's staked by shield miners (normally ETH, DAI, or USDC)
-* Strategy - How the staked capital is invested
+* `investmentStrategy` - Contract address for the strategy for the `depositToken`
-* Payout Event - What constitutes a payout event
-* Claims process - Whether the claims process is automated or manual
+* `claimsProcess` - Contract address for the claims process (conforming to `ClaimsInterface.sol`)

+### Underlying Token
+The address of the underlying token that should be insured.
+For instance, it'd be the cDAI contract `0x5d3a536E4D6DbD6114cc1Ead35777bAB948E3643` to insure DAI in Compound or the DAI<>ETH LP Token (`0x1f9840a85d5af5bf1d1762f925bdaddc4201f984`) on Uniswap.

-### Fees
+### Fee Model
-Each contract will implement a `claimRewards()` function which any insuree can call.
-The function will collect any new rewards, take out the fees payable to the protocol, and return any excess to the user.
+Each Protekt contract will point to a `feeModel` contract, which specifies the premiums that insurees pay for coverage.
+Encapsulating the logic in a separate smart contract allows the model to be adjusted over time and even switched out if needed.

-### Coverage
+### Deposit Token
-The coverage amount of the underlying pool.
-In most cases, this will be 100% of the underlying value but can vary based on the pricing algorithm.
+The reserve token for the market, which shield miners stake.
+Typically, this token is a reserve asset like ETH, DAI, or USDC.
+This token is invested for returns according to the `investmentStrategy` contract.

-### Strategy
+### Investment Strategy
-Similar to yearn, the staked capital can be invested via a configurable strategy.
-The simplest strategy is just to hold the underlying token, but the capital pool could be actively or passively managed as well.
+Similar to [yearn](https://yearn.finance/), the staked deposit token can be invested via a configurable strategy.
+The simplest strategy is just to hold the token, but the capital could be actively or passively managed as well, for instance, used to collect trading fees on Balancer.

+### Claims Process
+Each Protekt contract will point to a `claimsProcess` contract, which defines what constitutes a payout event, a claims investigation period, and the liquidation waterfall if a payout event occurs.
+Encapsulating the logic in a separate smart contract allows the process to be run by an programmable smart contract, a DAO, or a centralized party.
+1. `submitClaim()` - Called to check for a `payoutEvent` and, if true, start the claims investigation period.
+2. Claims investigation period - Payout events need to be true from begin the period and still true at the end of the period.
+The default period is 1 week (43,200 Blocks).
+3. `payoutClaim()` - Called after the claims investigation period and, if the payout event is still true, initiate liquidation of the staked capital for payouts.

-### Payout Events
+#### Payout Events
 Payout events explicitly outline what executes the insurance contract.
 For instance, if a hack or financial exploit takes place on a protocol, obligations are greater than available collateral in the market.
 This condition can be measured with a smart contract query, so a Protekt contract could define that as a payout event.
 Alternatively, a DAO could govern what is considered a payout event if human dependencies are desirable.

-### Claims Process
+#### Claims Process
 The claims process follows the same process steps for each Protekt contract.
 However, the process can be run via automated smart contract rules, a DAO, or a centralized party.
-1. `submitClaim()` - Called to check for a `payoutEvent` and, if true, start the claims investigation period.
-2. Claims investigation period - Payout events need to be true to begin the period and still true at the end of the period.
-The default period is 1 week.
-3. `initiatePayout()` - Called after the claims investigation period and, if the payout event is still true, initiate liquidation of the staked capital for payouts.

 ![Claims Process](/img/claimsProcess.png)

+#### Liquidations

+### Claims
+All these Shortfall Events result in collateral that falls below the protocol's obligations for a sustained period of time.
+Market making pools, staking pools, wallets, exchanges, and other accounts can be programmatically checked for incidents as well.
+So Protekt pool provides a common interface for submitting claims, investigation, resolution, and payouts, but the implementation is left up to the pool creator.

+**In short, each insurance contract follows the same claims process but can be executed via programmatic rules, a DAO, or centralized party.**

+### Liquidations
+If a claim is successfully made, the payouts will be made by liquidating the Protekt pool and, if necessary, the PKT Mothership Pool.
+This structure was inspired by a [distribution waterfall ](https://en.wikipedia.org/wiki/Distribution_waterfall) so that multiple buckets of capital can be set up to assume different amounts of liability to the underlying pool.
+Payouts can be made via [payment-in-kind](https://www.investopedia.com/terms/p/paymentinkind.asp) or swapped and distributed in a monetary asset like ETH, DAI, or USDC.

 ## Examples
 Let's look at some examples to see what can be built: